pgaria/realAutomation/content/post/automation/selenium-webdriver-architecture-using-json-wire-protocol.md

 description: "Understanding the Architecture of Selenium WebDriver and what is  JSON Wire Protocol."
 keywords: "Selenium,WebDriver,JSON-Wire-Protocol,HTTP,JSON,Testing"
 categories: [ "Automation Testing", "Selenium WebDriver"]
+image: "/img/webdriver/client-server-request-response-webdriver-thumb.png"
+logothumb: "/img/logothumb/SeleniumWebDriver.png"
 tags: [
     "Test Automation",
     "JSON Wire Protocol",
     "Selenium WebDriver"
 ]
 ---
 [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) provides a programming interface for driving the browser for automation testing.
 You can find the introduction of WebDriver in my other [article](https://www.pawangaria.com/post/automation/what-is-selenium-webdriver/).
 This article is more about the architecture and understanding how selenium WebDriver uses JSON Wire Protocol.

 [JSON Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) is an abstract specification of how automation behavior like clicking or typing or whatever you actually want to do with your automation script is mapped to selenium or appium or HTTP requests and response.

 ### Why JSON Wire Protocol used in first place?